Chibraax/christfetch/README.md

  `cmake .. -DCMAKE_TOOLCHAIN_FILE=conan_toolchain.cmake -DCMAKE_BUILD_TYPE=Release && cmake --build .`

+# Installation
+Chrisfetch is written mainly in C++, `Conan` as package manager,`Cmake` as build system and `g++` for the compiler.

+The easiest way to install it is by running the `run.sh` file in the root folder.

+You'll need to enter your root password, the script will install the requiere tools.

 The executable is named : `christfetch`.

 # Customization
 Display :
-    Christfetch is based on a JSONC (JSON with comments) file located in ~/.config/christfetch.
+    christfetch is based on a JSONC (JSON with comments) file located in ~/.config/christfetch.

-   For now there is only gospels from Matthew,Mark,Luke,Jhon.
+   For now there is only gospels from Matthew, Mark, Luke, Jhon.

    If you want add some verse, you can by respect the following standard :